WhatsApp

-- Cold perm is the most popular choice for men because it works on shorter hair and creates textured, defined curls.
-Digital perm suits medium-length tops for softer waves.
+• Cold perm is the standard choice for men because it works on shorter hair and creates textured, defined curls (digital perm is rare for men since it needs longer hair to wrap around the rods).

 Quick answer